DirtHasPower/WordleBot/README.md

 • The win rate is now ~88%.
 26% increase from WordleBotV1.py

-WordleBotV2 Change Log:
+WordleBotV3 Change Log:

-• FindBestWord() now prioritizes words with letters earlier in the alphabet.
-This makes it slightly more accurate.
+• Added secondary word choosing method to stop WordleBot from getting 4 greens and then cycling through one letter at a time.

-• The way the program handles multiple of the same character has been made significantly more efficient.
+• Changed main loop slightly

-• The win rate is now ~88%.
-26% increase from WordleBotV1.py
+• Win Rate has not been tested yet